Chatting with Indie Designer Hanna Maciejewska

 What sets you apart from other knitwear designers?

 Well, we all have uniquely shaped bodies, don’t we?
 Not all women have model-like measurements; therefore, we may want to custom tailor different areas of our knitwear to assure the best possible fit.

 I have been quite generously equipped by the bust fairy and as you know, this can be both a blessing and a curse because it requires extra shaping in that section.
 I always had to customise other designers’ patterns for myself to add extra fabric at the front and additional decreases in the waist.

 I keep this in mind and try to design garments that slim out the top of women’s bodies and balance them with the bottom half.
 I love open cardigans, deep neck openings and intriguing waist shaping – in short, everything that flatters!

 Do you have a favourite knitting technique that you couldn’t live without?

 Definitely cables!
 Especially the way I can drape them all over a garment and hide and incorporate shaping in cleverly placed cables.
 I really like short rows, too.
 They give endless possibilities to form a garment.
 That’s not all, though – I also like to learn new techniques and new stitches; it always motivates me a lot.
 Lately I have started to play with double knitting, especially in cuffs and hems of top-down sweaters.
 I really like the potential of this technique!
 I also love lace, but prefer delicate, subtle, not-too-obvious stitch patterns, if you know what I mean.

 What design are you most proud of and why?

 This is a very difficult question to answer.
-It is almost impossible to choose one favourite design, and I kind of consider all of them them my “babies”.
+It is almost impossible to choose one favourite design, and I kind of consider all of them my “babies”.
 Besides, my favourites change all the time!